daivyb/Shopify/Message Template/README.md

 Thank you for reaching out.
 I'm sorry to hear about the issue with your order {{order_id}}, but rest assured, we’ll work to resolve this.
 I’ve checked the tracking number ({{carrier_name}} {{tracking_number}}), and it shows that the package was delivered to {{delivery_location}} on {{delivery_date}} in {{delivery_address}}.

 Could it be that a family member or neighbor received the package on your behalf?
-Sometimes, {{carrier_name}} marks a package as delivered a bit early, and it arrives within the next 24 hours. {{delivery_delay_days}}.
+Sometimes, {{carrier_name}} marks a package as delivered a bit early, and it arrives within the next 24 hours.

 We also recommend contacting your local {{carrier_name}} office, as they may be able to provide additional details about the delivery.
 If you're still unable to locate your package, please let us know, and we’ll figure out the next steps!